 A long and difficult recovery followed which included four separate operations, including the removal of Cleveland’s right kidney.
 Despite this, Williams eventually resumed training, but he didn’t step through the ropes again until February of 1966.
 And it is the opinion of many, if not most, that he was never the same fighter; it’s an assertion impossible to argue against.

-And yet, as Lee Wylie makes clear in his latest video masterpiece, this should not eclipse how remarkable the performance of Muhammad Ali was on November 14, 1966.
-Because the fact is Williams could still rumble, could still punch, and had in fact stopped powerful Tod Herring five months before.
-This was a fighter who had taken the best from Sonny Liston and kept battling back.
-This was a fighter whose raw power made him a threat to anyone, including “The Louisville Lip.”
-But unfortunately for Williams, across the ring from him that night in the Astrodome was not just the heavyweight champion of the world, but a peak Muhammad Ali, primed to dominate.
+And yet, as Lee Wylie makes clear in this video masterpiece, these facts should not eclipse how remarkable the performance of Muhammad Ali was on November 14, 1966.
+Because the truth is Williams could still rumble, could still punch, and had in fact stopped dangerous Tod Herring five months before.
+Williams remained a fighter whose raw power made him a threat to anyone, including “The Louisville Lip.”
+But unfortunately for Williams, across the ring from him that night in the Houston Astrodome was not just the heavyweight champion of the world, but a peak Muhammad Ali, primed to dominate.

 Speed.
 Mobility.
 Sublime footwork.
 Tactical brilliance.
 Blistering combinations.
 Not to mention, the “Ali Shuffle.”
-This was Muhammad Ali at his very best, with cunning and quickness like the heavyweight division had never seen.
+This was Muhammad Ali at his very best, with cunning and quickness like the heavyweight division had never seen before.
 This was “The Greatest” at his greatest.
 This was “Ali ’66.”
 Check it out: